2020 Republican National Convention: Kimberly Guilfoyle

-Kimberly Guilfoyle, a Trump campaign spokesperson and the girlfriend of the president's son Donald Trump, Jr., spoke on the opening night of the convention.
+Kimberly Guilfoyle, a Trump campaign spokesperson and the girlfriend of the president's son Donald Trump Jr., spoke on the opening night of the convention.
 She painted a stark picture of an America led by Democratic nominee Joe Biden.
 Guilfoyle attacked Democrats, blaming them for a "cancel culture" amongst other attacks.
-In part of her speech, she criticized the governance of California, a state whose governor was her ex-husband, Democratic governor Gavin Newsom.
+In part of her speech, she criticized the governance of California, a state whose current governor was her ex-husband, Democratic governor Gavin Newsom.

-Guilfoyle shouted most of her remarks, and her delivery was consequentially characterized as "loud", resulting in uttering the last sentences of her speech, specifically "the best is yet to come!!!" becoming the "Guilfoyle Challenge".
+Guilfoyle shouted most of her remarks, and her delivery was consequentially characterized as "loud", resulting in uttering the last sentences of her speech, specifically "the best is yet to come!!!" spurring the online "Guilfoyle Challenge".
 Her speech was characterized as "dark" in its tone and delivery, for which it received some criticism from both conservative and liberal figures.

+In her speech, Guilfoyle declared herself to be a proud "first generation American".
+While Guilfoyle's father indeed immigrated from Ireland, this claim in her remarks also made the implication that her mother, native to Puerto Rico, was an "immigrant".
+This runs contrary to the fact that Puerto Rico has been a part of the United States since 1898, Puerto Ricans were granted citizenship in 1917, and the territory was extended birthright citizenship in 1940, meaning that Guilfoyle's mother was a United States citizen by birth.

 Nikki Haley

 Former United States Ambassador to the United Nations Nikki Haley spoke on the opening night of the convention.
 Early into her speech, she quoted fellow former United States Ambassador to the United Nations Jeane Kirkpatrick as having said, "Democrats always blame America first".
 This was a key line from Kirkpatrick's own speech to the 1984 Republican National Convention.

 In her speech, Haley invoked her parents, both immigrants from India.

 Haley also linked Democratic nominee Joe Biden with the "socialist left".
-Biden has admitted that he would be the "most progressive President in history".
 She also painted the prospect of a Biden presidency as beneficial to the interests of China and Iran.
 Haley offered strong criticism of the foreign policy of the Obama administration, in which Biden served as vice president.
 She argued that while Trump "has a record of strength and success," Biden "has a record of weakness and failure," and that while Trump has "moved America forward," Biden has "held America back".